Legislative Branch Public Records Requests

 Third Party Notification – In the event that the requested records contain information that may affect the rights of others and may be exempt from disclosure, the Public Records Officer in accordance with RCW 42.56.540 may, prior to providing the records, give notice to such others whose rights may be affected by the disclosure, including providing a copy of the request.

 Later discovered documents – In the event additional responsive records are discovered that existed at the time the request was made, the requestor will be promptly notified by the Public Records Officer and provided an opportunity to review the records and request copies..

-Withdrawn or abandoned requests – When the requestor either withdraws the request or fails to fulfill his or her obligations to inspect the records, pay the deposit or make final payment within thirty days for the requested copies, the Public Records Officer will close the request and notify the requestor the request has been closed.
+Withdrawn or abandoned requests – When the requester either withdraws the request or fails to fulfill his or her obligations to inspect the records, pay the deposit or make final payment within thirty days for the requested copies, the Public Records Officer will close the request and notify the requester the request has been closed.

 A requestor may submit a written request petitioning the review of any denied record to:

 1200 King County Courthouse

 The appeals officer will provide the requestor with a written response.